BossHogg97/PLT-prisma-integration/README.md

 - 📔 View the REST API's Swagger documentation at http://localhost:5003/documentation/

 ## Prisma setup
-Following the command list for setup and integrate Prisma
+Following the command list for setup and integrate Prisma.
+At first startup we must generate prisma client
 ```
 1.
 npx prisma init --datasource-provider postgresql